gray-learn/email-sender/README.md

 npm start
 The server will start on `http://localhost:3000` (or the port specified in your `.env` file).

+## Testing

+To test the application locally with auto-restart on file changes: npx nodemon src/index.js

 ## API Usage

 To send an email, make a POST request to the `/emails` endpoint: